 Create a new migration:

-rails generate migration AddDeviseTrackableColumnsToUsers
+rails g migration AddDeviseTrackableColumnsToUsers

 This will create a new file in the db/migrate